awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/video-abr-streaming-outputs.md

 1. Specify your video settings as follows:

    1. In the **Output settings** section, specify values for any remaining general settings\.
 Depending on the output group type, these settings might include transport stream settings or other container settings\.
-For more information about individual settings, choose the **Info** links on the console\.
+For more information about individual settings, choose the **Info** link next to each setting\.

    1. In the **Stream settings** section, specify values for video encoding\.
 The video settings are selected by default, so you don't need to explicitly choose this group of settings\.
-For more information about individual settings, choose the **Info** links on the console\.
+For more information about individual settings, choose the **Info** link next to each setting\.
 **Note**
 There is only one input video selector per job, so you don't need to explicitly choose it when you set up your video outputs\.